Skip to main content

 Limitations and Future Directions

-It is important to acknowledge that pharmacogenomics in is an evolving field.
+It is important to acknowledge that pharmacogenomics in hormone therapy is an evolving field.
 The current body of research is robust for certain markers like the AR CAG repeat and COMT, but less so for others.
 The clinical utility of this information depends on its integration into a comprehensive clinical picture that includes serum hormone levels, symptom tracking, and physical examination.
 Genetic data provides a powerful predictive framework; it does not yield a simple, deterministic dosing formula.

 The future of this field likely lies in the development of validated polygenic risk scores (PRS) for hormonal health.
 A PRS would aggregate information from dozens or even hundreds of relevant SNPs to generate a single, weighted score that predicts an individual’s likelihood of developing hypogonadism, their probable response to therapy, and their risk profile for specific side effects.